 Why you might need an overnight hospital sleep study

-For the extra convenience and cost, it is worth comparing the applicability of the home study with the hospital-based study.
+For the extra convenience and cost, it is worth comparing the added benefit of the hospital-based study when compared with the home study.

 The main differences between an at-home and an in-hospital sleep study is the technology used to monitor your sleep and the expertise available.